-MELODY is a robotic telemedicine solution, which allows a medical expert to remotely perform an ultrasound exam on a distant patient in conditions very similar to conventional ultrasound.
+MELODY is a robotic telemedicine solution, which allows a medical expert to remotely perform an ultrasound exam on a distant patient in almost the same conditions as for a conventional ultrasound scan.
 To date, while it has proven to be effective on adults already, children cannot benefit from this solution.
-Nevertheless, the needs are the same and some adjustments are necessary to make it suitable for paediatric use.
+Needs are the mostly the same and some adjustments are necessary to make it suitable for paediatric use.
 This activity aims therefore to develop and validate a solution allowing children to also benefit from remote ultrasound scan.
 The activity includes a clinical trial carried out to evidence the benefits and support the application to CE marking required to bring the MELODY solution to the market.

 Users and their needs

 Ultrasound is widely used for children care because it is non-invasive and non-irradiating imaging technique.
 Medical desertification limits access to ultrasound for this population of patients, who is regularly transferred to another hospital or will get a scanner examination instead (very irradiating).
 Tele-ultrasound appears to be a relevant solution but still has to be validated for children.

 For example, in the frame of this activity, the Centre Hospitalier Intercommunal de Créteil (CHIC), France, is the service user.
 The CHIC has the particularity to be a regional hospital hosting a reference centre for rare respiratory diseases.
 At the start of the CV19 health crisis, the CHIC rapidly faced the lack of paediatric experts able to perform ultrasound scans, which complicated the management of emergency situations.

 The CHIC, like many other institutions facing the same problems, would need to have a solution that can be used for both adults and children offering the following advantages:

 - Distribute expertise over a wide territory, remotely

 - Get a second medical opinion faster and enhance long-distance cooperation